Using the JSON APIs

 </servlet>

-Next, to disable the servlet mapping, you must comment out the definition shown below.
+Next, to enable the servlet mapping, you must uncomment the definition shown below.
 The servlet mapping may be set as you wish (the URL used must be used by the clients who wish to call the JSON Server and is defined in konakart.properties for clients using the client side of the JSON engine).
 The default servlet mapping URL is "/konakartjson" but this can be changed if required:

 <!-- JSON Server -->